Click here to edit using the old editor

 Year one

-This module introduces you to the key role within the police service; that of the Constable.
-You can expect to learn the history of the Police Service in England and Wales, the structure of the modern police service, the duties of a 21st century police officer, the decision-making tools used and the basic powers that are available to officers to search and arrest people, enter premises, and secure and retain evidence.
+This module introduces you to the key role within the Police Service; that of the Constable.
+You can expect to learn the history of the Police Service in England and Wales, the structure of the modern police service, the duties of a 21st century police officer, the decision-making tools used and the basic powers and legislation available to officers to search, arrest and detain people, enter premises, seize evidence and identify basic criminal offences.

-This module provides an introduction to the concept of vulnerability in our modern society.
-The police will come into contact with vulnerable people on a daily basis; this module covers all aspects of identifying and dealing with incidents involving vulnerability, ensuring that future police officers are ready to provide the best level of service possible to those in need.
+This module provides an introduction to the concept of vulnerability in our modern society, and how the police assess risk and deliver public protection and safeguarding.
+The police come into contact with vulnerable people on a daily basis and this module covers all aspects of identifying and dealing with incidents involving vulnerability, ensuring that future police officers are ready to provide the best level of service possible to those in need.

 Year two